Get help from the police

 If the police decide they have enough information to begin a criminal investigation and the matter is heard in court, the court will need to be convinced ‘beyond a reasonable doubt’ that the alleged offender was responsible for the crime committed.
 This can be quite hard but it has been done.
 Whether a matter is successful will depend on the individual case and the strength of the evidence.

-If you are experiencing abuse as part of an abusive or violent relationship, staying safe is your number one priority.
+If you are experiencing online abuse as part of an abusive or violent relationship, staying safe is your number one priority.
 Your local police are there to help.
 If you are feeling unsafe now, call Triple Zero (000).

 Preparing to go to the police